 For serving (optional):

-6. Place the baking sheet with the filled ramekins into the oven and bake for 35-40 minutes or until the fruit is bubbling and the topping is golden brown.
+- Bake for 45-50 minutes or until the fruit is bubbly and the topping is golden brown.

-7. Allow to cool slightly.
-The crisps can be served warm or at room temp with a big scoop of vanilla bean ice cream or dollop of whipped cream.
-A sprinkle of cinnamon is always a nice idea, too.
+- Allow to cool slightly.
+Crisp can be served warm or at room temperature with a big scoop of vanilla bean ice cream or a dollop of whipped cream.
+A sprinkle of cinnamon is always a nice touch, too.